ankushSinha1/ankushSinha1/README.md

 - 👋 Hi, I’m @ankushSinha1
 - 👀 I’m interested in WebDev
-- 🌱 I’m currently creating projects on MERN stack
+- 🌱 I’m currently creating projects on the MERN stack
 - 💞️ I’m looking to collaborate on FullStack development

 <!---